bsacash/mimeo/README.md

 }
 ```

-Each time a rule is carried out, a Date-Time folder will be created at the backup path location.
+Each time a rule is carried out, a directory will be made with a preceeding underscore containing a Date-Time folder with the copied contents.
 This Date-Time folder is where to copied files will be placed.

 ### Prerequisites